ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 How to change the filenames for input to chgres_cube?
 =====================================================

-By default, CIME-CSS uses `pre-defined convention <https://ufs-mrweather-app.readthedocs.io/en/latest/inputs_outputs.html>`_ to define directory and file names for raw input to ``chgres_cube``.
+By default, CIME uses `pre-defined convention <https://ufs-mrweather-app.readthedocs.io/en/latest/inputs_outputs.html>`_ to define directory and file names for raw input to ``chgres_cube``.
 In this case, 0.5-degree data in GRIB2 format is used from `NCDC - Global Forecast System <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_.

 In the case of using 1.0-degree GRIB2 format data (with ``gfs_3_YYYYMMDD_00HH_000.grb2`` naming convention), the user needs to download the file manually and place it under ``$DIN_LOC_IC/YYYYMM/YYYYMMDD```.
 Then, the